Getting started

 - Rectangle Light — light is emitted from a rectangular plane on one side.
 Change the width and the height of the rectangle, ideal for creating a very long and thin light source.

-Read more: Lighting and Environments
+Read more: Lighting and Environment

 Modifiers